Bachelor of Arts (BA) Degree with a Major in the Study of Women, Gender, and Sexuality

 Course Lists to Satisfy Requirements

-Students must select a minimum of 1 course (3 credit hours) from 3 of the following 4 fields to fulfill Core Requirements: Critical Race, Global South, Sexuality, and Theory.
-To fulfill the remaining major requirements, students must complete a total of 4 courses (12 credit hours) from the department approved electives, or from additional elective courses in Critical Race, Global South, Sexuality or Theory.
-Course offerings may vary from year to year, and students are urged to consult with the Center for the Study of Women, Gender and Sexuality (CSWGS) Director of Undergraduate Studies or the Center's Director at the beginning of each semester.
+Students must select a minimum of 1 course (3 credit hours) from each of the following fields to fulfill Core Requirements: Critical Race and Global South.
+To fulfill Elective Requirements, students must complete a total of 4 courses (12-13 credit hours, depending on course selection) from either the Department Approved Electives, or from additional courses in Critical Race or Global South.
+Course offerings may vary from year to year, and students are urged to consult with the Center for the Study of Women, Gender, and Sexuality (CSWGS) Director of Undergraduate Studies or the Center's Director at the beginning of each semester.

 Critical Race